March 8th is around the corner and it is the day set aside for women. The International Women's Day 2019: Balance For Better.

 ILO and International Women's Day

-The International Labour Organization is the organization mandated to set labor standards, develop policies and devise programmes promoting decent work for all women and men.
+The International Labor Organization is the organization mandated to set labor standards, develop policies and devise program promoting decent work for all women and men.

 It was founded in 1919 and comprises of 187 member States.